goldboy225/Intelligent-IoT-Security-Frameworks/README.md

 The purpose of this repo is to inspire new ideas, implement coding practises, and construct and verify models while keeping pace with the state-of-the-art solutions proposed by academics and industries.
 So, besides creating models, writing about the interesting ideas of other academics will also be provided.

 # Contents
+0. [Daily Literature Review](https://github.com/goldboy225/PhD-Journey/blob/main/Literatures%20Daily.md) This is the repository to save the recent new literatures collected, skimmed, and read, to keep up with pace of the-state-of-the art works.
 1. [General Knowledge on Cybersecurity](#general-knowledge-on-cybersecurity)
 2. [Datasets for Security](#datasets-for-security)
 3. [The State of the Art Studies](https://github.com/goldboy225/Intelligent-IoT-Security-Frameworks/blob/main/The-State-of-The-Art-Studies.md)